-A competitor may otherwise use his or her body to improve his or her position in obtaining a baton.
-A competitor may negotiate the shoulder and or body in front of an opponent, but may not use hands, arms, feet or legs to obtain or remain in this position.
+A competitor may otherwise use their body to improve their position in obtaining a baton.
+A competitor may negotiate the shoulder and or body in front of an opponent, but may not use hands, arms, feet, or legs to obtain or remain in this position.